MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 ### Microsoft.Windows.Setup.WinSetupMon.ProtectionViolation

-This event provides information about move or deletion of a file or a directory which is being monitored for data safety during feature updates.
+This event provides information about move or deletion of a file or a directory that is being monitored for data safety during feature updates.
 The data collected with this event is used to help keep Windows up to date.

 The following fields are available:

-- **Path**  Path to the file or the directory which is being moved or deleted.
+- **Path**  Path to the file or the directory that is being moved or deleted.
-- **Process**  Path to the process which is requesting the move or the deletion.
+- **Process**  Path to the process that is requesting the move or the deletion.
 - **SessionId**   Identifier to correlate this component's telemetry with that of others.
 - **TargetPath**  (Optional) If the operation is a move, the target path to which the file or directory is being moved.